 Each parcel record has a record polygon.
 The record polygon is the footprint of the record and matches the cumulative geometry of all the parcels associated with it.
 The record polygon shape includes the shapes of parcels that have been retired by the record (historic parcels).

 When a parcel record is created, it has no geometry.
 Record polygons are generated when parcels are built or created or when existing parcel features are manually assigned to a parcel record.
-The record polygon is updated whenever parcels are added to or removed from the record.
+The record polygon is updated when parcels are added to or removed from the record.

 Record polygons are not created or updated when more than 2,000 parcels are associated with a record.